InvenioX3/qbit_airdrop_card/README.md

    - Category: `Dashboard`
 3. Locate **Qbit Airdrop Submit Card** in HACS → Frontend and install it.
 4. HACS will:
-   - Install `qbit-airdrop-submit-card.js` into the appropriate location (e.g. `/hacsfiles/...`).
+   - Install `qbit-airdrop-submit-card.js` into the appropriate location (e.g. `/www/...`).
    - Register it as a dashboard resource.

 > Note: Because this is a Dashboard plugin, HACS manages the resource registration for you.
-You should not normally need to add the resource manually.
+You should not need to add the resource manually, and using HACS vs manual install makes applying updates easier.

 5. Restart Home Assistant if prompted.